 Interactive Building Dashboard

 Learn about the College’s live energy use with the touch screen Building Dashboard located in the lobby of the G-Building.
 With colorful charts and graphs, the dashboard shows how much energy the College is using to light and heat the building.
 By touching the screen you can instantly compare the energy used today to that used yesterday, last month or last year as well as convert energy use to equivalent dollars, carbon emissions or hamburgers.
-You can also access the Building Dashboard online.

 Single Stream Recycling